-As we approach the end of 2020 and the holiday season, its more important than ever to get your rental home on the market.
-While the holidays are a joyous time for many, some may feel the burden of having a vacant rental home during this, particularly happy season.
-Increase in outgoing monies for utilities, the stress of weatherproofing for those freezing nights, its all a nightmare!
+As we approach the end of the year and the holiday season, it’s more important than ever to get your rental home on the market.
+While the holidays are a joyous time for many, some may feel the burden of having winter vacancy during this particularly happy season.
+Increase in outgoing monies for utilities, the stress of weatherproofing for those freezing nights, it’s all a nightmare!
 Below, we’ll explain the extreme importance to have your home rented by December 20th or sooner during the Holiday Season.

 Why December 20th?
 What’s the big deal?